Which Country's Capital Is Mexico City

 The city is also home to world-class museums, including the National Museum of Anthropology, the Museo Soumaya, and the **Palacio de

 The Palacio de Bellas Artes stands as a cultural beacon, its majestic marble façade and Art Nouveau interior drawing art lovers from around the globe.
-But inside, the building houses an impressive collection of murals by Diego Rivera, David Alfaro Siqueiros, and José Clavijo, each depicting important moments in Mexican history and identity.
+Now, inside, the building houses an impressive collection of murals by Diego Rivera, David Alfaro Siqueiros, and José Clavijo, each depicting central moments in Mexican history and identity.
 Adjacent to the Alameda Central, the Museo Nacional de Arte showcases masterpieces from the colonial period to the early 20th century, while the contemporary Museo Jumex and the avant‑garde Museo Tamayo keep the city at the forefront of the international art scene.

 Beyond visual arts, Mexico City pulses with musical and theatrical energy.
 The Auditorio Nacional hosts everything from symphonies to pop concerts, while the historic Teatro de la Ciudad offers a stage for traditional Mexican music, ballet, and experimental theater.
-The city’s calendar is dotted with festivals that celebrate its diverse heritage: the Guelaguetza showcases indigenous dances from across the nation, the Day of the Dead transforms cemeteries and streets into vibrant altars of remembrance, and the International Jazz Festival draws world‑renowned musicians to intimate venues and open‑air stages alike No workaround needed..
+The city’s calendar is dotted with festivals that celebrate its diverse heritage: the Guelaguetza showcases indigenous dances from across the nation, the Day of the Dead transforms cemeteries and streets into vibrant altars of remembrance, and the International Jazz Festival draws world‑renowned musicians to intimate venues and open‑air stages alike.

 Despite its grandeur, Mexico City grapples with significant urban challenges.
-Community gardens sprout in vacant lots, local cooperatives promote sustainable agriculture, and innovative housing projects seek to integrate affordable solutions within historic contexts.
-Issues of inequality, air quality, and seismic vulnerability are ever-present realities.
-Plus, yet, the city demonstrates remarkable resilience through grassroots initiatives and adaptive urban planning.
-These efforts, though on a smaller scale than the metro or UNAM, are vital threads in the city's ongoing narrative of survival and reinvention Less friction, more output..
+That's why issues of inequality, air quality, and seismic vulnerability are ever-present realities.
+That's why community gardens sprout in vacant lots, local cooperatives promote sustainable agriculture, and innovative housing projects seek to integrate affordable solutions within historic contexts.
+Yet, the city demonstrates remarkable resilience through grassroots initiatives and adaptive urban planning.
+These efforts, though on a smaller scale than the metro or UNAM, are vital threads in the city's ongoing narrative of survival and reinvention.